-You must be a DFI independent individual member, discounted corporate member employee individual member or a designated representative of a DFI corporate member company in good standing to be added to a technical committee.
+You must be a DFI independent individual member, discounted corporate member employee individual member or a designated representative of a DFI corporate member company in good standing to join a technical committee.

-If you are interested in joining a committee, please fill out the online form.
+If you are interested in joining a committee, please complete the online request form.

 DFI Technical Committee Member Responsibilities

 - All DFI committees must meet just prior to DFI’s Annual Conference on Deep Foundations, held in the fall of each year (September or October), and during Midyear Committee Week (March or April).

 - Chairs may also announce additional meetings or telephone conferences at other times of the year as dictated by their current project goals.

 - Assist in creation of DFI technical publications.